2025 NCAA Division I FCS football rankings

-The 2025 National Collegiate Athletic Association (NCAA) Division I Football Championship Subdivision (FCS) football rankings consists of two human polls, in addition to various publications' preseason polls.
+The 2025 National Collegiate Athletic Association (NCAA) Division I Football Championship Subdivision (FCS) football rankings consisted of two human polls, in addition to various publications' preseason polls.
 Unlike the Football Bowl Subdivision (FBS), college football's governing body, the NCAA, bestows the national championship title through a 24-team tournament.
-The following weekly polls determine the top 25 teams at the NCAA Division I Football Championship Subdivision level of college football for the 2025 season.
-The STATS poll is voted on by media members while the Coaches' Poll is determined by coaches at the FCS level.
+The following weekly polls determined the top teams at the NCAA Division I Football Championship Subdivision level of college football for the 2025 season.
+The STATS Poll was voted on by media members while the Coaches Poll was determined by coaches at the FCS level.